franklinep/task-tracker/README.md

 tsc --init
 ~~~

-## Wants to test? so keep this instructions
+## Do u want to test it? so keep this instructions
 ~~~
 # install the packages
 npm i